-Please note that the list is non-exhaustive as additional Linked Projects may follow at a later stage of the programme implementation to complement the activity.
-Funding of only EU-Rail may award up to one project with funding depending on the outcome of one project per the evaluation and the complementarity of the proposed actions. topic Retroactive The starting date of grants awarded under this topic may be as of the submission starting date of date of the application.
-Applicants must justify the need for a retroactive starting the grant date in their application.
-Costs incurred from the starting date of the action may - be considered eligible.
-Lump Sum grant Eligible costs will take the form of a lump sum as defined in the Decision of 7 July 2021 authorising the use of lump sum contributions under the Horizon Europe Programme - the Framework Programme for Research and Innovation (2021- 2027) - and in actions under the Research and Training Programme of the European Atomic Energy Community (2021-2025). [[This decision is available on the Funding and Tenders Portal, in the reference documents section for Horizon Europe, under 'Simplified costs decisions' or through this link: https://ec.europa.eu/info/funding-tenders/opportunities/docs/2021- 2027/horizon/guidance/ls-decision_he_en.pdf]].
+'linked actions' of the EU-Rail Model Grant Agreement and the provisions therein is enabled in the corresponding EU-Rail Grant Agreements.
+The action that is expected to be funded under this topic will be complementary to the following projects: FP1 - MOTIONAL (GA number: 101101973) • FP2-R2DATO (GA number: 101102001) • FP3 - IAM4RAIL (GA number:101101966) • FP4 - RAIL4EARTH (GA number: 101101917) • FP5-TRANS4M-R (GA number: 101102009) FP6-FutuRe (GA number: 101101962) ( The action that is expected to be funded under this topic will be complementary to the actions that are expected to be funded under the following topics: • HORIZON-JU-ER-2025-FA1-TT-01: Network management planning and control & Mobility Management in a multimodal environment and Digital Enablers HORIZON-JU-ER-2025-FA2-01: Digital & Automatic up to Automated Train Operations HORIZON-JU-ER-2025-FA3-01: Intelligent & Integrated asset management HORIZON-JU-ER-2025-FA5-01: Sustainable Competitive Digital Green Rail Freight Services HORIZON-JU-ER-2025-FA6-01: Regional rail services / Innovative rail services to revitalise capillary lines services to revitainse capitally lines Please note that the list is non-exhaustive as additional Linked Projects may follow at a later stage of the programme implementation to complement the activity.
+Funding of only one project per topic EU-Rail may award up to one project with funding depending on the outcome of the evaluation and the complementarity of the proposed actions.
+Retroactive The starting date of grants awarded under this topic may be as of the submission starting date of the grant date of the application.
+Applicants must justify the need for a retroactive starting date in their application.
+Costs incurred from the starting date of the action may be considered eligible.
+Lump Sum grant Eligible costs will take the form of a lump sum as defined in the Decision of 7 July 2021 authorising the use of lump sum contributions under the Horizon Europe Programme - the Framework Programme for Research and Innovation (2021-2027) - and in actions under the Research and Training Programme of the European Atomic Energy Community (2021-2025). [[This decision is available on the Funding and Tenders Portal, in the reference documents section for Horizon Europe, under 'Simplified costs decisions' or through this link: https://ec.europa.eu/info/funding-tenders/opportunities/docs/2021-2027/horizon/guidance/ls-decision_he_en.pdf]].
 Lower funding The funding rate of the action is 60% of the eligible costs to achieve the leverage rate effect established in the SBA.
 Each Consortia may decide internally different funding rates in line with the provisions of Article 34 of Horizon Europe nevertheless complying with the overall funding rate of 60%.
 Award criteria The award criteria included in part D of the General Annexes of the Horizon Europe additional details - Work Programme 2023 - 2025 are complemented with additional criteria as specified in Annex VIII to this Work Programme.
-Additional In addition, as specified in section 2.3.8.1 of the Work Programme, and to facilitate dissemination contributions to considering the key contributing role of this topic, in designing the obligations dissemination and communication activities, the proposal shall consider that the Songations "Flagship Project" will be part of the overall EU-Rail Programme and the planning of key events - demonstrations, participations to fair, etc. - will be coordinated at Programme level and by the "Stakeholder Relations and Dissemination" structure of the JU. טו נווכ זט.